rw/table_store/README.md

     things = TableStore::Table.new
     colors = TableStore::Table.new

 Create an object that references one of those tables.
-Here, the `authors` table is referenced twice:
+Here, the `colors` table is referenced:

     stop_sign = {:color => colors['red']}
     things['stop_sign'] = stop_sign